-Just like cross-country economic spillover that is inevitable, within-country spillovers is also expected.
-Even more, since regions within a country has more similarities compared to across-country, the spillover effect is expected to be more prevalent.
+Analyzing regional growth dynamics across Indonesian provinces by incorporating the impacts of COVID-19 pandemic is relevant due to the unique feature embedded in the country’s regional growth experience.
+On one hand, as shown in Figure 1, the impacts of COVID-19 on provincial economic performance are different in magnitude owing to heterogeneity in socio-economic structures across provinces.
+On the other hand, according to the evidence that has been documented by some researchers, spatial spillover effect plays important role in affecting regional economic outcomes (McCulloch and Sjahrir, 2008; Suphannachart and Resosudarmo, 2009; Day and Lewis, 2013).

-Therefore, this paper attempts to measure how the pandemic affects the spatial growth across provinces Indonesia.
-In the absence of adequate number of similar studies available so far, the facts and results revealed in this paper would help to bring new insights in understanding how the transmission of Covid-19 infection is linked to the spatial connectivity, and how Indonesian regional economy is affected by the pandemic.
+Departing from the background discussed above, this paper attempts to analyze how the pandemic affects the economic growth across provinces in Indonesia by incorporating the regional heterogeneity and spatial spillover effect.
+In the absence of adequate number of similar studies available so far, the facts and results revealed in this paper would help to bring new insights in understanding how the spread of COVID-19 affects regional economic growth in Indonesia when the geographical proximity between provinces is accounted.
+In short, our estimates from spatial econometric models show that the provincial growth in the pandemic period is affected by the spillover of shocks in the surrounding regions.

-Before estimating the growth spillover, in the first part of the paper we conduct exploratory spatial data analysis (ESDA) for the Covid-19 infection cases.
-Our exploration indicates the link between spatial connectivity and the spread of the virus.
-This is particularly seen in Java region, mainly between Jakarta, West Java and Central Java, the three neighboring provinces.
-Regarding to the spatial spillover of economic growth impacts of Covid-19, the results from spatial econometric models show that the provincial growth in the pandemic period is affected by the spillover of shocks in the surrounding regions.